FormidableLabs/victory/docs/victory-theme/ecology.md

 ReactDOM.render(<App/>, mountNode);
 ```

 Want to create a full theme object like Victory's Material theme?
-Just start adding props to the following namespaces, just as you would if you were providing props to corresponding victory components.
-Please not that only props that affect layout are supported. `data`, `scale` etc as well as any custom components should still be provided via props rather than themes.
+Just start adding props to the following namespaces, just as you would if you were providing props to corresponding Victory components.
+Please note that only props that affect layout and appearance are supported. `data`, `scale`, etc. as well as any custom components should still be provided via props rather than themes.

+You can try editting the Victory themes and creating your own in the interactive [Theme Park](https://formidable.com/open-source/victory/recipes/theme-park).

 ```
 {